chingu-voyages/soloproject-tier1-flutter-blogui/README.md

 ## Instructions

-For this project you must use the Dart Language and the Flutter Framework.
-You are encouraged to use Animations, Media Queries and all other possibilities of Flutter.
+For this project you are encouraged to use the Dart Language and the Flutter framework.
+However, it's okay if you prefer another programming language and framework.
+If you build this using Flutter you are encouraged to use Animations, Media Queries and all other features of Flutter.

-General instructions for all Pre-Work Projects can be also found in the [Chingu Library](https://docs.chingu.io/voyage/soloproj/choose/#solo-project-specifications)
+General instructions for all Pre-Work Projects can be also found in your Chingu Handbook.

 ### For Beginners in Dart and Flutter